OldGamesCracking/oldgamescracking.github.io/intro.md

 ---

 It's becoming harder and harder these days to play your good old games that you've collected over the years.
-One reason beeing game discs simply dying of (disc rot)[https://en.wikipedia.org/wiki/Disc_rot], others are modern operating systems that won't support old games, especially their copy protections schemes.\
+One reason beeing game discs simply dying of [disc rot](https://en.wikipedia.org/wiki/Disc_rot), others are modern operating systems that won't support old games, especially their copy protections schemes.<br>

-To tackle the first, I recommend dumping your old discs and verify them via the excellent project (redump)[http://redump.org/],\
+To tackle the first, I recommend dumping your old discs and verify them via the excellent project [redump](http://redump.org/),<br>
-to address the second there are multiple ways:\
+to address the second there are multiple ways:<br>

 * See if your game is available for a few bucks on GOG.com, they do a very good job in preverserving old games and making them playable on modern systems and prices are very fair.
 * Use any other platform to digitally download your game.